Kaminari-Mizu/UnityGameProject1/README.md

 Load or delete saves from the main menu.

 View Progress Online

-After saving, go back to the website and refresh the page.
+After saving, return to the website and refresh the page.

-Your latest game data (scene, position, health, mana) will appear under Progress.
+Your latest game data (scene, position, health, mana) will appear under the Progress section.

 🧩 Project Purpose
 This project demonstrates how Unity, .NET, and web technologies can work together to deliver a connected gameplay experience.

 It was built as part of a Proof of Concept to explore:

 Cross-platform data synchronization between a game and web app